OlevanA/petrocastm/README.md

 - `dataset`: Path to the historical production dataset.
 - `urr_file`: Path to the CSV file containing URR estimates.
+- `output_path` Path to the visualisation of the model results
 - `unit`: Choose between **EJ (Exajoules)** or **Gb (Gigabarrels)**.

 ---------------------------------------------------------------------------------------------------------------------